No matter the industry, running a business can be an expensive, investment-heavy venture.

 Small Business Tip: If your company has no business tradeline history, vendors may look at your personal credit score to gauge creditworthiness.
 Make sure to stay on top of both, because your personal finances could be the deciding factor in getting the business funding you need.

-Like personal credit scores, business credit scores are determined using a variety of data regarding a company’s financial and credit histories and are a reflection of a company’s creditworthiness.
+As with personal credit scores, business credit scores are determined using a variety of data regarding a company’s financial and credit histories and are a reflection of a company’s creditworthiness.
 Your tradeline history can have a large effect on your overall score.

 Now, the reason we said that your tradeline history can factor into your overall business credit score is because not all vendors report to the financial institutions that calculate them ( Equifax, Experian, Dun & Bradstreet and FICO).